Last Updated on

 A: No matter what type of guitar you’re playing, you should perform some type of your strings.
 This is especially true for your acoustic guitars as if you don’t take care of the strings on your acoustic guitar, the amount of stress that dirty strings place on your guitar can cause cracking in the finish between the bridge ad the end of the body of your guitar.

 The best way to ensure the longevity of your acoustic guitar is to clean your guitar strings.

 Q: How often should I clean the body of my guitar?

 A: It’s recommended that you clean down the body of your guitar on a daily basis if you use your guitar on a daily basis.
 Unless your manufacturer suggests otherwise, car polished work fine on the lacquered parts of your guitar body, the back of the neck, and headstock of the guitar (while the strings are not on the guitar).

-Q: Should I bother to clean the neck of my guitar?
+Q: Should I bother to clean the guitar neck?

 If you do happen to complete this step, make the time to make sure that you wipe away all of the fibers and the loosened dirt with a clean cleaning cloth once you’re finished.

 It’s a great habit to get into to put a t-shirt, towel, or a cloth into the sound hole of the instrument and to point the headstock to the floor while you’re using a steel wool, as this will help to ensure that no debris gets into other parts of your instrument.
 After that, you can rub a fretboard oil on the side of the neck that has the frets to help prevent any build up in the future.

 Your guitar strings are one of the most important parts of playing your guitar- you can’t play your instrument without any guitar strings!

 Strings can become extremely dirty very easily, which can lead to a negative impact on the lifespan and the quality of sound that the strings produce.